vegaprotocol/well-known/README.md

 - URL
 - [Proofs](#proofs), like verified social media accounts

-Oracle developers can use profiles to explain their methodology and demonstrate their reputation, to build trust.
+Oracle developers can use profiles to explain their methodology and demonstrate their reputation.

 Apps on the Vega network can include profiles to help users make decisions about markets.

-Profiles are also used to flag oracle performance issues.
+Profiles are also used to flag potential issues with oracles or reasons to doubt their legitimacy.

 ## Data stored here

 - [Oracle providers](./oracle-providers/): details about public keys of known oracle providers
 - [Template](./oracle-providers/template.toml): template file for new profile submissions

+## Disclaimer

+This repository is for data regarding oracles used in markets on the Vega trading platform.

+Anyone can contribute to it and no representations or warranties of any kind are made by any party about the accuracy of the information contained in it.

 ## Quick start: creating an oracle profile